-Prince Charles Opens A Bed & Breakfast, The Granary Lodge In Scotland
+Prince Charles Opens A Bed & Breakfast, The Granary Lodge, In Scotland

-Prince Charles, also known as the Duke of Rothesay (in Scotland) has opened a bed & breakfast at the Granary Lodge on the grounds of the Castle of Mey, and it is open to the public.
+Prince Charles, also known as the Duke of Rothesay in Scotland, has opened a bed & breakfast at the Granary Lodge on the grounds of the Castle of Mey, and it is open to the public.

-Town & Country shared that Prince has opened up a ten bedroom bed & breakfast on the grounds of his grandmother’s (the Queen Mother, Elizabeth Bowes-Lyon) former home, Castle Mey, in Caithness, Scotland.
-But while Prince Charles isn’t the innkeeper, and won’t be managing the day to day of the enterprise, it does have the royal seal of approval, as Her Royal Highness, Queen Elizabeth is the Patron, according to a Clarence House spokesman on behalf of Prince Charles.
+Town & Country shared that the prince has opened up a 10-bedroom bed & breakfast on the grounds of his grandmother, the queen mother, Elizabeth Bowes-Lyon’s former home, Castle Mey, in Caithness, Scotland.
+But while Prince Charles isn’t the innkeeper, and won’t be managing the day-to-day of the enterprise, it does have the royal seal of approval, as Queen Elizabeth is the patron, according to a Clarence House spokesman on behalf of Prince Charles.

 “The accommodation will be owned and operated by The Queen Elizabeth Castle of Mey Trust, of which HRH is President, and profits raised will go toward maintaining and operating the estate as a tourist destination in the North Highlands of Scotland.”

-The Queen Mother bought the Castle of Mey in 1952 as her own country home after the death of her husband, King George VI, and started on the property’s restoration.
+The queen mother bought the Castle of Mey in 1952 as her own country home after the death of her husband, King George VI, and started on the property’s restoration.
 Until her later years, it served as her home until she gave it to the Queen Elizabeth Castle of Mey Trust.

 Big day at the castle today!
 Prince Charles opens new B&B (Th Granary) at Castle of Mey https://t.co/e4baveVNXw